jimCresswell/audio-api-noise-maker/README.md

 audio-api-noise-maker
 =====================

-Playing with the audio api
+Playing with the audio api - nominally to make something theramin-ish.